conda/conda-dot-org/blog/2023-09-08-newsletter.md

 In this issue, we've got a diverse range of topics to cover, including [Upcoming Events](#Upcoming-Events), new tools like [conda-store](#conda-store), thought-provoking discussions on [conda's free nature](#Is-conda-Free?), [plugin hooks](#New-pre-and-post-command-plugin-hooks), and intriguing projects like [Pandata](#Pandata).
 Plus, we'll delve into [recent releases](#Releases) that promise to enhance your conda experience.

 But that's not all!
-We'll also highlight one [job opportunity](#Job-still-Open-at-sfbi!) and share news about [Travis's recent talk](  #Writing-Plugin-Friendly-Python-Applications:-by-Travis), now available for public consumption.
+We'll also highlight one [job opportunity](#Job-still-Open-at-sfbi!) and share news about [Travis Hathaway's recent talk](  #Writing-Plugin-Friendly-Python-Applications:-by-Travis), now available for public consumption.

 <!-- truncate -->